jackielu/landCover-hist/README.md

 IN PROGRESS
-...  add hover interactivity between the histogram (1st graph) and the bar graph (2nd graph) --> issue:  adding mouseover and mouseout events works OK on the initial set of rects in the histogram; but adding mouseover and mouseout events with "switch" functions seems to break the updating in the bar chart
+...  add hover interactivity between the histogram (1st graph) and the bar graph (2nd graph)
-    ** you can see how this breaks by uncommenting the code in lines 289-320 in script.js  **
+- hover works on histogram; need to add for bar graph